Duckonaut/spriteinator/README.md

 You can define the animation resolution, this steps the animation a given number of frames between renders.

 ### Godot exporting
+> [!IMPORTANT]
+> This addon only supports Godot 4.1+.
+> It uses typed array export for making working with the exported resources nicer,
+> and they have only been added in 4.1.

 With the Godot option checked, if the export folder is in a Godot project, handles organizing the frame data.
 - Inserts a couple GDScript files to define custom Spriteinator resources in `res://scripts/vendor/`
 - Creates a mega-resource `DIRECTORY_NAME.tres` in the directory you exported to, containing all the information.